Dahl99/discordbot/README.md

    go mod download all
    ```

-7. Create the environment variables file `.env` in the root folder and add the following:
+7. Create the environment variables file `.env` from the `.env.example` file in the root folder and add the following:

     ```dotenv
     APP_ENVIRONMENT=LOCAL or TEST or PRODUCTION